"Re-Establish My Altar!"

 (5) The altar, the place of prayer, is a place to receive the baptism of the Holy Spirit.

 Jesus said, "If anyone is thirsty, let him come to Me and drink!"
 (John 7:37).
 As we come to the feet of Jesus and ask, He will pour out His fullness of the Holy Spirit upon us.
 He will fill us.
 He will pour water upon the thirsty!
 (Isaiah 44:3).
 There is a great need for people to be baptized in the Spirit, to receive power to witness and to receive power for victorious Christian living.
 Lord, pour your Spirit into our hearts, in fresh power!

 (6) The altar of prayer is a place of healing.

-As people come forward to receive prayer for healing, healing gifts of the Spirit can be given to those in need.
-Elders of the church can anoint with oil and pray for healing, following the instructions of James 5:14-16.
-In times of seeking God and prayer, powerful miracles have occurred in people's lives through divine healing, opening the door for many people to come to Christ.
+As people request prayer for healing, healing gifts of the Spirit can be given to those in need.
+Elders of the church can also anoint people with oil and pray for healing, following the instructions of James 5:14-16.
+In times of seeking God and prayer, miracles can occur in people's lives through divine healing, opening the door for people to come to Christ.
 God also sovereignly touches and heals people to demonstrate His compassion and glory.
-Are we seeking and asking for gifts of healing today?
+We are encouraged to seek gifts of healing.
 (1 Cor.
 12:7-11,31; 14:1).

 As the worship of false gods was overrunning Israel, Elijah was a man true to God.
 The nation experienced a difficult drought, and at the end of it, Elijah called for a showdown with the prophets of Baal.
 He said, "The god who answers by fire, He is God!"
 (1 Kings 18:24).